Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers

-Kilonovae from compact binary mergers are most informative when accompanied by a gravitational-wave signal, which can help identify the source as a binary neutron star (BNS) or a neutron star-black hole (NSBH) merger.
-However, future events will also be discovered serendipitously or through follow-up of other transients, without a confident identification of the progenitor.
-Hence, we ask whether the kilonova light curve alone can distinguish between these two progenitor channels.
-Using simulated BNS and NSBH populations together with semi-analytic light curve models, we compare their post-peak evolution across the optical $ugrizy$ bands.
-The strongest contrast appears in the blue $u$ band 2 days after peak and in the redder $i$ band 10 days after peak.
-In the $u$ band, typical BNS kilonovae decline by only $\sim 1$ mag within 2 days of peak, whereas NSBH kilonovae typically decline by $\gtrsim 3$ mag over the same interval.
-In the $i$ band, the trend reverses for most of the population, with NSBH kilonovae evolving more slowly than BNS kilonovae.
-We attribute this behavior to differences in ejecta mass, opacity, and diffusion timescale between the two merger classes.
-Although the quantitative overlap is model-dependent, the qualitative distinction persists across model variations, identifying post-peak decline to be a viable diagnostic for inferring whether the source was a BNS or an NSBH merger.
+\abstract {Kilonovae (KNe) are most informative when accompanied by a gravitational-wave signal, which can help identify the source as a binary neutron star (BNS) or a neutron star-black hole (NSBH) merger.
+However, future events will also be discovered serendipitously or through follow-up of other transients, without a confident identification of the progenitor.} {We ask whether the KN light curve alone can distinguish between these two progenitor channels.} {Using simulated BNS and NSBH populations together with semi-analytic light curve models, we compare their post-peak evolution across the optical $ugrizy$ bands, and quantify the separation between the two classes in each band with the area under the receiver-operating-characteristic curve (AUC).} {BNS and NSBH KNe populate distinct regions of the post-peak decline distribution, with BNS KNe fading faster in every band.
+The separation is cleanest in the blue $u$ and $g$ bands $5$ days after peak and in the redder $i$ band $10$ days after peak.
+Within $5$ days of peak, BNS KNe decline by $\gtrsim 6$ ($\gtrsim 4$) mag in $u$ ($g$) bands, whereas NSBH KNe fade by only $\sim 3$ ($\sim 1$) mag.
+Over $10$ days in $i$, NSBH KNe decline by $\sim 1$--$2$ mag against $\sim 3$--$6$ mag for BNS.
+We attribute this to the higher opacity of NSBH ejecta, which lengthens the photon-diffusion time and slows the decline in all bands, while a low opacity blue component drives the rapid early peak and decline of BNS KNe.} {Although the precise overlap is model-dependent, the qualitative separation persists across variations in the astrophysical population, the NS equation of state, and the controlled variation of ejecta model parameters, establishing the post-peak photometric decline as a viable EM-only diagnostic of whether a KN arose from a BNS or an NSBH merger.}